 Foot orthotics are supports fitted inside your footwear to help accommodate structural irregularities, allowing your feet, knees, hips and back to function at their maximum potential.

-Amongst many other musculoskeletal conditions, there is evidence to suggest that when correctly diagnosed, appropriately manufactured foot orthotics can help with:
+Among many other musculoskeletal conditions, evidence suggests that when correctly diagnosed, precision manufactured foot orthotics can help with:

 - Flat Feet/Overpronation